Kaspar-Metsa/Algorithms-Data-Structures/README.md

     - In skewed tree height=n
     - In balanced tree h=log<sub>2</sub>(n+1)
   - Space O(1)

+#### 234. Lowest Common Ancestor for Binary Tree (Medium)

+- DFS
+  - Time O(n) because worst case we visit all ndodes
+  - Space O(n) because stack is N with skewed tree
+- BFS
+  - Time O(n) because worst case we visit all ndodes
+  - Space O(n)
+    - Because in the worst case space utilized by the stack, the parent pointer dictionary and the ancestor set,
+  - would be N each, since the height of a skewed binary tree could be N.

 #### Q98 Validate Binary Search Tree (Medium)